Christoph Keel – Group leader

 Céline Terrettaz – PhD Student

-Céline did her Bachelor studies in Biology at the University of Lausanne.
-She joined the Master program in Molecular Life Sciences of the Faculty of Biology and Medicine in autumn 2010 to carry out a First step project on DNA mismatch repair in Caulobacter crescentus in the group of Justine Collier at the Department of Fundamental Microbiology.
-She then did her Master project in the Department pf Plant Molecular Biology in the group of Christiane Nawrath on the localization ABC transporters involved in plant cutin deposition.
-She earned her Master’s degree in January 2012.
+Céline did her Master project in the Department of Plant Molecular Biology in the group of Christiane Nawrath on the localization ABC transporters involved in plant cutin deposition (Master’s degree in January 2012).
 Céline joined the Keel lab as a PhD student in January 2014 to investigate the role of extracellular polysaccharides in colonization and insect pathogenicity of beneficial pseudomonads that live in close association with roots.
+Céline is currently working as research technician in the root microbiome team of Klaus Schlaeppi at the University of Bern and is writing up her PhD thesis.

 Alexandre Erbetta – Master Student

-Clara is a student of the Master program in Molecular Life Sciences of the University of Lausanne.
-She joined the Keel lab in February 2018 to carry out her Master project.
+Alexandre is a student of the Master program in Molecular Life Sciences of the University of Lausanne.
+He did his First-step project in the lab of Philippe Reymond on the molecular dialogue between insect eggs and Arabidopsis.
+He joined the Keel lab in February 2019 to carry out his Master project on interbacterial competitveness traits of plant-beneficial pseudomonads.